Shadowcraft Intensive

 By David Whyte

-Shadowcraft is an adult rite of passage that invites you to step into a deeper sense of belonging within yourself and the world, especially in the midst of what is unseen, unknown, and unsavory.
-For those seeking to meet the chaotic energy of this moment with courage and clarity, this intensive offers an opportunity for deep practice grounded in direct relationship with nature.
+Shadowcraft is an adult rite of passage in three parts that invites you to remember your belonging, especially in the midst of what is unseen, unknown or unsavory.
+For those seeking to meet life’s uncertainty with courage and clarity, this intensive offers an opportunity for deep practice grounded in direct relationship with nature.

 At the heart of the course are not answers, but a series of sacred questions:

-- How do we celebrate and protect the wild beauty of this world while accepting fear and grief as steadfast companions?
+• How do we celebrate and connect with the wild beauty of this world while accepting fear and grief as steadfast companions?

-- How do we remember our relatedness and forge enduring bonds of kinship with each other and the earth even as we are buffeted by the winds of collapse and change?
+• How do we remember our relatedness and forge enduring bonds of kinship with each other and the earth even in the face of change, death, and loss?

-- How do we as a community ritualize the moments of transformation that call our unique gifts into greater expression for the benefit of the “village,” especially when smoke appears on the horizon?
+• How do we as a community ritualize the moments of transformation that call our unique gifts into greater expression for the benefit of the “village”?

 A Note of Caution